fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3.md

 I have not been able to use the boost Fusion output option and have made my own output routine.

+I have been able to test using Boost Fusion access routines.

 ## Back to Boost Spirit and RP2040

 [Boost Spirit page](BOOSTSPIRIT.md) | [RP2040 page](RP2040.md)